mapbender/mapbender-documentation/en/functions/export/printclient.rst

     mapbender:print:queue:rerun
     mapbender:print:runJob

 Note: To run the commands, open a terminal and head to the Mapbender application directory.
 Then, execute a command like this: 'app/console mapbender:print:queue:clean'.
-You can find detailed information on all of the commands in our `app/console commands <../../customization/commands.html>`_.
+Detailed information on the commands:  `app/console commands <../../customization/commands.html>`_.

 3. Queued print: Usage
 ----------------------

-When using the queued print in the frontend, you will see two options: The tab "Job settings" offers the same print settings as the direct print.
+When using the queued print in the frontend, there are two options: The tab "Job settings" offers the same print settings as the direct print.
 If the queued print has been set up right, a tab called 'Recent jobs' appears next to the 'Job settings' tab.
 If this tab is chosen, a chronological list of your print jobs will be shown.
 A new job will appear in the list after the "Print" button is clicked.

 .. image:: ../../../figures/print_queue_jobs.png
      :scale: 80